 My question is how I can use valence as a within-subjects factor in GLM.
 Is there a way to tell SPSS some actions have positive valence and others have negative valence ?
 I assume assigning labels to the actions will not do it, as SPSS does not make analyses based on labels …

 Please help.
 Thank you.

-You’re correct that the value labels aren’t going to do it.
+The researcher is correct that the value labels aren’t going to do it.
 There are a couple different ways that you can do it and it’s going to depend on the analysis you use.

 The reason I ask is that when you do repeated measures ANOVA, you have to set it up in the wide format.
 This means that each response (every action) is a separate column.
 RM ANOVA wants each column to be a condition and will compare them.
 There is no way to specify “compare these 10 columns to these other 10 columns.”

-However, there is a better way to do it that requires a different way of thinking about it.
+There is a better way to do it that requires a different way of thinking about it.
 This is a linear mixed model.
 So instead of RM ANOVA, you will run a linear mixed model.

-This allows you to separate out what’s being repeated (20 actions) from the variable you’re actually interested in (valence).
+This allows you to separate out what’s being repeated (20 actions) from the variable you’re actually interested in testing (valence).

 For example, there may be some negative actions (kicking puppies) that people generally rate less likely than other negative actions (playing loud music).
 That consistency across people’s responses leads those responses to be correlated.
 If you can control for that, it comes out of the unexplained error in the denominator of the F test.